C2DH/ranketwo/_assignments/transformation/01-screenshotsIRS.en.md

 ### Exchangeable Image File Format
 This file contains information about the image such as the amount of pixels, the number of bytes, the colour scheme, the date of creation, and the format of the image.

-- Watch [this video](https://www.youtube.com/watch?v=ABF2FvSPVYE) by metadata librarian Mary Rose of the Southern Illinois University Edwardsville Libraries that gives you an introduction to the concept of metadata by using the analogy of how we label leftovers in a fridge.
+- Watch the video [The Metadata Librarian Explains Metadata](https://www.youtube.com/watch?v=ABF2FvSPVYE){:target="_blank"} by metadata librarian Mary Rose of the Southern Illinois University Edwardsville Libraries that gives you an introduction to the concept of metadata by using the analogy of how we label leftovers in a fridge.

 You are now going to inspect the metadata of the first of the two screenshots that you created.
 - Click here for access to a PDF with an overview of all the metadata fields, how to access them, and what they mean